Meet The Team

 MOT, OTR/L

 Lauren graduated with her Bachelor’s degree in Psychology from Arizona State University and her Master’s in Occupational Therapy from Concordia University Wisconsin.
 She has worked with children from a very young age and in many settings, including before- and after-school care, summer camp, and as a nanny.
 As a nanny, she supported the children and their families by attending various weekly therapy and doctor appointments, which taught her the importance of open communication and collaboration with families and caregivers.
 This experience also inspired her to become an occupational therapist.
-She gained clinical experience during her fieldwork placements in an outpatient hand therapy setting and outpatient pediatric clinic specializing in Sensory Integration and DIR/Floortime.
-As a new graduate, she is excited to work collaboratively with her new colleagues to help children and their families reach their goals and thrive.
+In June 2026, she will become certified as a DIR/Floortime provider.
+She enjoys working collaboratively with her colleagues to help children and their families reach their goals and thrive.
 In her free time, she enjoys spending time with her family and friends, as well as her border collie mix, Ivy.
 She also enjoys reading and spending time outdoors.

 Shemin